Herman Shumlin

-Herman Shumlin (December 6, 1898, Atwood, Colorado – June 4, 1979, New York City) was a prolific Broadway theatrical director and theatrical producer beginning in 1927 with the play Celebrity and continuing through 1974 with a short run of As You Like It, notably with an all-male cast.
-He was also the director of two movies, including Watch on the Rhine (1943), which he first directed and produced on Broadway in 1941.
+Herman Shumlin (December 6, 1898, Atwood, Colorado – June 4, 1979, New York City) was a prolific Broadway theatrical director and theatrical producer, beginning in 1927 with the play Celebrity and continuing through 1974 with a short run of As You Like It, notably with an all-male cast.
+He also directed two movies, including Watch on the Rhine (1943), which he had first directed and produced on Broadway in 1941.